 Volkswagen hopes to double its pre-owned car sales in India this year

-Volkswagen hopes to double its pre-owned car sales in India this year2 min read .
-Updated: 12 Dec 2021, 04:45 PM IST
+Volkswagen hopes to double its pre-owned car sales in India this year

 The pre-owned car market in India is expected to cross around 4-4.5 million cars by 2025.